-Sleep-Safe pillows have been developed and improved over 28 years by healthcare professionals: Don Alderton is a pharmacist and Chris Alderton is a health visitor, and it is a family run company centred on healthcare integrity.
+Sleep-Safe pillows have been developed and improved over nearly 30 years by healthcare professionals: Don Alderton is a pharmacist and Chris Alderton is a health visitor, and it is a family run company centred on healthcare integrity.

 Thank you for ordering from Sleep-Safe Products, here are some ‘signpost’ links for further information.